rafaelha/vscode-flamegraph/docs/macos-setup.md

 ## Sudo Configuration

-To use the notebook profiling feature on macOS, you'll need to configure sudo to allow the `py-spy` profiler to run without a password prompt.
-This is required because `py-spy` needs root access to attach to Python processes.
+To use the notebook profiling feature on macOS, you'll need to configure sudo to allow the [py-spy](https://github.com/benfred/py-spy) profiler to run as root without a password prompt.
+This is required because `py-spy` needs root privileges to attach to Python processes.

 ### Steps to Configure Sudo